-(d) Contact the ERCOT testing team representative and/or trading partner testing representative in the event transactions are not received in accordance with the corresponding test script.
+(f) Notify the ERCOT testing team representative and/or Trading Partner testing representative in the event transactions are not received in accordance with the corresponding test script.

 (3) During testing, ERCOT shall:

-(a) Establish technical connectivity with TDSP and CR trading partners.
-Connectivity schedules are arranged by the dates stated in the Approved Test Flight Schedule located on the ERCOT website;
+(a) Schedule technical connectivity with CRs and TDSPs by the dates stated in the Approved Test Flight Schedule located on the ERCOT Texas Retail Market Testing webpage;

+(b) Establish technical connectivity with TDSP and CR Trading Partners;

-(b) Organize testing conference calls as needed;
+(c) Organize testing conference calls as needed;

-(c) Adhere to the established test schedule;
+(d) Adhere to the established test schedule by sending/forwarding transactions by the given day in accordance with the corresponding test script;

-(d) Contact affected Market Participants in the event they are unable to send transactions in accordance with the corresponding test script;
+(e) Contact affected Market Participants in the event they are unable to send transactions in accordance with the corresponding test script; and

-(e) Contact affected Market Participants in the event they did not receive transactions in accordance with the corresponding test script.
+(f) Contact affected Market Participants in the event they did not receive transactions in accordance with the corresponding test script.

-4.1.3 Production
+19.9.3.1.3 Production

-(1) During production, CRs shall:
+(1) Prior to production, CRs shall:

-(a) Complete all trading partner agreements necessary prior to moving into production.
-This will be determined by the individual TDSP;

-(b) Receive a qualification letter from ERCOT;

-(c) Continue to work with the Public Utility Commission of Texas (PUCT), TDSPs, and ERCOT Client Services to complete any additional requirements prior to going into production.

-(2) During production, TDSPs shall:

 (a) Receive a qualification letter from ERCOT;

+(b) Review and complete all requirements set forth in the Testing to Production Checklists, located on ERCOT’s Texas Retail Market Testing webpage, for each TDSP and ERCOT, including, but not limited to, completing all required Trading Partner agreements as determined by the individual TDSP prior to scheduling “Production Connectivity Testing/Cutover” (PCTC) with Trading Partners; and

+(c) Work with the PUCT, TDSPs, and ERCOT Client Services to complete any additional production requirements prior to going into production.

+(2) Prior to production, TDSPs shall:

+(a) Receive copies of CR qualification letter(s) from ERCOT; and

-(b) ork with the PUCT, CRs, and ERCOT Client Services to complete any additional requirements prior to going into production.
+(b) if a New TDSP, work with the PUCT, CRs, and ERCOT Client Services to complete any additional production requirements prior to going into production.

-(3) During production, ERCOT shall:
+(3) Prior to production, ERCOT shall:

-(a) Distribute qualification letters
+(a) Distribute qualification letters to CRs and TDSPs as applicable; and

 (b) Assist Market Participants with production migration.